 After that, I immediately Skyped her, and she proceeded to show off some of the stuff she’d already created using the free brochure creator (which is part of a digital publishing website that simulates the experience of reading a print publication).
 I looked at her work and quite frankly, I was impressed.

-I stared at her work in disbelief as she continued waxing lyrical about some of the features.
+I stared at her work in disbelief as she continued waxing lyrically about some of the features.
 According to her, a PDF file was all anyone needed to get started with the application.
 A simple upload was the first step to creating a beautiful interactive brochure capable of boosting any business.
-Once uploaded, magazines, brochures, catalogues, flyers and the like, are all hosted in the cloud, which meant that no matter how many people viewed your work at the same time, their experience was never interrupted!
+Once uploaded, magazines, brochures, catalogs, flyers, and the like, are all hosted in the cloud, which meant that no matter how many people viewed your work at the same time, their experience was never interrupted!

 But What Else Can This Free Brochure Creator Do?

 If that wasn’t enough, the application supported all devices – mobile and desktop and was optimized for search engines like Google.
 The search feature on the website’s internal platform was also a direct portal to millions of other Yumpu Publishing users, an ever-growing community accessible simply by uploading completed projects to the website.

 “You should try it,” my friend smiled knowingly before letting me know she didn’t only use the platform for marketing her cleaning business, but also for spur of the moment things like she’d done weeks ago helping her mother promote her recently launched flower shop.